Here’s a detailed guide to Tennessee sports betting:

 PASPA made its way to the Supreme Court’s docket, and it was overturned by a 6-3 decision in May of 2018.
 This opened the door for the individual states to conduct sports betting.
 Tennessee was relatively slow to jump on the sports betting bandwagon compared to other states.

 Sports betting officially entered Tennessee on Nov.
-1 of 2020.
+1, 2020.
 Residents can currently only utilize online sports betting platforms.
+There are no retail sportsbooks in Tennessee.
+All bets are made on mobile devices and computers.

 In the first eight days of sports betting, the state of Tennessee made $509,000 in tax revenue, which is phenomenal.
-Tennessee’s entire sports betting handle for the month of November was between $125 and $135 million.
+Tennessee’s entire sports betting handle for November was between $125 and $135 million.

 Sportsbook Apps in Tennessee

-Tennessee has four online sportsbooks operating in the state.
-Three are massive companies known throughout the industry, and one is a local sportsbook app that is owned and operated in the state.
-The three major sportsbooks are FanDuel, DraftKings, and BetMGM.
+Tennessee has 10 online sportsbooks operating in the state.
+The four major sportsbooks are Caesars, FanDuel, DraftKings, and BetMGM.

 DraftKings gave daily fantasy players the same ease when it came to accessing its sportsbook.
 All players had to do was download the DraftKings Sportsbook app, and they could immediately begin gambling.

 All money from an individual’s DraftKings and FanDuel Fantasy accounts became accessible in the sportsbook apps on Nov.
-1. Tennessee was DraftKings’ ninth state where its sportsbook became accessible.
+1, 2020.
+Tennessee was DraftKings’ ninth state where its sportsbook became accessible.
+It was number eight for FanDuel.

 After the initial four sportsbooks launched in the state, there has been slow growth over the last few years.
 Most of the newest sportsbook operators are big names in the industry as well, but there is also a relatively new option.